nreid/using_array_jobs/README.md

 echo "host name : " `hostname`
-echo This is array job number $SLURM_ARRAY_TASK_ID
+echo This is array task number $SLURM_ARRAY_TASK_ID

 ```

-This job simply prints the hostname and the task number for each task in the array.
+The job will produce 2 files for each task.
+Each `.out` file contains the hostname and the task number for each task, and the `.err` file contains any corresponding text printed to the standard error stream.

 For each task, the variable SLURM_ARRAY_TASK_ID is set to the task number.
 These numbers can range from 0 to 1000 (currently the maximum array size on Xanadu), but can be any set of numbers or ranges, separated by commas.
 The numbers are specified on this line: